AVSystem/Anjay/doc/sphinx/source/AdvancedTutorial/AT5.rst

 Caching mechanism
 -----------------

-Anjay provides a built-in message cache (as an optional feature), that can be (and is, by default) enabled at a compile time (via ``WITH_AVS_COAP_MESSAGE_CACHE`` CMake option).

-When the request is received, Anjay checks if there exists an appropriate response to it in the cache already.
+Anjay provides a built-in message cache - when the request is received, Anjay checks if there exists an appropriate response to it in the cache already.
 In case there is one, it is retransmitted.
 Otherwise Anjay processes the request as usual, in the end placing response in the cache for future use.

 .. note::
     Cached response, matching a specific CoAP Request is identified by the